clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules-dkms.rst

 Build, install, and load an out-of-tree module
 ==============================================

-In some cases you may need an out-of-tree kernel module that is not available through |CL|.
+Follow the steps in this section if you are an individual user or testing, and you need an out-of-tree kernel module that is not available through |CL|.
+For a more scalable and customizable approach, we recommend using the `mixer tool`_ to provide a custom kernel and updates.

 Prerequisites
 -------------

-You can build and load out-of-tree kernel modules, however you must:
+Before you begin, you must:

 * Disable Secure Boot in UEFI/BIOS.
-The loading of new out-of-tree modules modifies the signatures Secure Boot relies on for trust.
+The loading of new out-of-tree modules modifies the signatures that Secure Boot relies on for trust.

-* Have a kernel module package in the form of source code and/or precompiled binaries.
+* Obtain a kernel module package in the form of source code and/or precompiled binaries.

-This approach works well for individual use or testing.
-For a more scalable and customizable approach, consider using the `mixer tool`_ to provide a custom kernel and updates.

 Obtain kernel module source
 ---------------------------

-A :file:`dkms.conf` file inside of the kernel module's source code directory is required to inform DKMS how the kernel module should be compiled.
+A required :file:`dkms.conf` file inside of the kernel module's source code directory informs DKMS how the kernel module should be compiled.

 Kernel modules may come packaged as:

-- Source code without a dkms.conf
+- Source code without a :file:`dkms.conf` file
-- Source code with a premade dkms.conf
+- Source code with a premade :file:`dkms.conf` file
-- Source code with a premade dkms.conf and precompiled module binaries
+- Source code with a premade :file:`dkms.conf` file and precompiled module binaries
-- Precompiled module binaries only without source code
+- Precompiled module binaries only (without source code)

-Precompiled kernel module binaries will not work on |CL| because it requires kernel modules to be built against the same kernel source tree before they can be loaded.

-If you are only able to obtain source code without a dkms.conf, a :file:`dkms.conf` file will need to be manually created.
+Of the package types listed above, only precompiled kernel module binaries will not work, because |CL| requires kernel modules to be built against the same kernel source tree before they can be loaded.
+If you are only able to obtain source code without a :file:`dkms.conf` file, you must manually create a :file:`dkms.conf` file, described later in this document.

 #.
 Download the kernel module's source code.

-   - Review the available download options.
-Some kernel modules provide separate archives which are specifically enabled for DKMS support.
+   * Review the available download options.
+Some kernel modules provide separate archives that are specifically enabled for DKMS support.

-   - Review the README documentation because it often provides required information to build the module with DKMS support.
+   * Review the README documentation, because it often provides required information to build the module with DKMS support.

    .. code-block:: bash